osg-htc/user-school-2018/docs/materials/day1/part1-ex2-commands.md

 Extra Information
 -----------------

 Both `condor_status` and `condor_q` have many command-line options, some of which significantly change their output.
-You will explore a few of the most useful options in the next lecture and set of exercises, but if you want to experiment now, go ahead!
+You will explore a few of the most useful options today and tomorrow, but if you want to experiment now, go ahead!
 There are a few ways to learn more about the commands:

 -   Use the (brief) built-in help for the commands, e.g.: `condor_q -h`
 -   Read the installed man(ual) pages for the commands, e.g.: `man condor_q`